sammygb26/Obsidian/Learning/Contemporary Abstract Algebra/Questions/Finite Groups, Subgroups Question.md

 	The centralizer of $a$ in $G$, $C(a)$, is the set of all elements in $G$ that commute with $a$, In symbols $$C(a)=\{g\in G\mid ga=ag\}$$Every centralizer is a subgroup.

 ---
+What is the difference between a centralizer and the center in group theory? #flashcard #CAA #FiniteGroupsSubgroups
+	The **centralizer** is defined for a single element and is the set of elements that commute with that elements.
+While the **center** is defined for all elements and is the set of all elements that commute with every other element in the group.

+---